 About the Farm

 I am fortunate to be still living on the farm where I grew up, raised my children, saw my grandchildren grow, welcomed many family reunions, celebrations, weddings and holiday gatherings.
-I share the farm with 2 goats, a sheep, chickens, guinea fowl, dogs, foxes, raccoons, coyotes, owls, my husband, Charlie, and my children Shep, Tote and Jenny, my daughters-in-law, Tara and Kathy, my son-in-law, David, and grandchildren, Morgan, Nate, Ben, Tobey and Laura.
+I share the farm with 4 goats, chickens, guinea fowl, 2 dogs, foxes, raccoons, coyotes, owls, my husband, Charlie, and my children Shep, Tote and Jenny, my daughters-in-law, Tara and Kathy, my son-in-law, David, and grandchildren, Morgan, Nate, Ben, Tobey, Laura, and Charlie.

 The chickens land as decoration on my pots as do the guineas, goats, foxes, herons, owls, and whatever else I can persuade the brushes to deliver.